hikeventures/hikeventures.github.io/_posts/events/2017-07-21-tall-ships-races.markdown

 There have been also plenty of activities, concerts and restaurants along the Aura river and there will be also a firework on Saturday.

 I also had the opportunity to walk on deck of the Shabab Oman II, which is a 87 metres long full-rigged ship.
+[Here](#ships-leaving-Turku) you can also watch a video how the ships leave Turku.

 <amp-img src="https://farm5.staticflickr.com/4291/36016799526_fea641b06f_k.jpg" layout="responsive" width="2048" height="1368" alt="Tall Ships Races 2017 Turku"></amp-img>